-You may have heard recently about a strange new trend: drinking pickle juice for weight loss.
+You may have heard about a strange practice: drinking pickle juice for weight loss.
 (Yes, really.)
 Sure, we love the taste of a fermented cucumber in its tasty rind, but why on earth would anyone drink the salty-vinegar juice on its own?
-Turns out, hordes of people are turning to the beverage for things like weight loss, recovery after a workout, and even improved hydration.
+Turns out, hordes of people turn to it for weight loss, recovery after a workout, and even improved hydration.
 However, experts like Bonnie Taub-Dix, RDN — creator of BetterThanDieting.com and author of Read it Before You Eat It — Taking You from Label to Table ($15.99, Amazon) suggest that you should be cautious if you’re drinking pickle juice for nutritional benefits.

 Is pickle juice good for you?